 Spectators are welcome.
 There is a car parking fee of £10 per vehicle.
 The entrance for spectators is the main entrance to Weston Park on the A5.
 Do not attempt to use the entrance at the western end of Weston Park, this is the Telford side.
+This entrance is for competing cars and officials and car parking is very limited.
 In addition please do not park along any of the country lanes around Weston Park.

 Please use the crossing points which will be controlled by marshals.
 Please follow their instructions.
 The crossing points will be closed while the stages are in progress.
 This is for your safety.